nuscien/trivial/Core/README.md

 ### Cache

-You can save a number of model in memory cache by generic class `DataCacheCollection`.
+Save a number of model in memory cache by generic class `DataCacheCollection`.

 ## [Mathematics](../docs/maths)